minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 * In the "Stamp and verify" section, drop or upload the downloaded SHA256SUMS.ots proof file in the dotted box
 * In the next box, drop or upload the SHA256SUMS file
 * If the timestamps is verified, you should see the following message.
 The timestamp proves that the checksums file existed on the [release date](https://github.com/bitcoin/bitcoin/releases/tag/v24.0.1){:target="_blank"} of Bitcoin Core v24.0.1.

+The following screenshot is just an example of one of the versions:

 ![Bitcoin timestamp check](../../images/bitcoin-ots-check.PNG)